 Ben Coberly graduated from MSU with a B.S. in Cognitive Neuroscience and a minor in Bioethics, Humanities, and Society from the Lyman Briggs and Honors Colleges.
 He served as the FSL’s lab manager from 2016-2017.
 After working in the FSL, Ben went on to pursue a M.A. in Clinical Mental Health Counseling at the University of Central Florida.

 Alexa Foote graduated from MSU in 2017.
 Alexa majored in Psychology with a minor in Health Promotion and Bioethics, Humanities, and Society.
 Alexa completed an undergraduate capstone project reviewing the literature on supportive interventions for parents and children with ASD.
-After working in the Family Stress Lab, Alexa went on to pursue a Master of Arts in Applied Behavior Analysis at MSU, including working with young children with Autism as a Behavior Technician at the the Early Learning Institute.
+After working in the Family Stress Lab, Alexa went on to pursue a M.A. in Applied Behavior Analysis at MSU, including working with young children with Autism as a Behavior Technician at the the Early Learning Institute.